Shuffle/Shuffle-docs/docs/API.md

 ```

 ### Change current Organization
 Shuffle is based on your CURRENT organization.
 This means you have to swap between your Organizations to get the the relevant information.
-If you want access to force the usage of another organization than your currently active one, use ?org_id=<org_id> in the API query.
+If you want access to force the usage of another organization than your currently active one, use "Org-Id=<org_id>" as a Header.
+This is a further outlined in the Authentication section.

 Methods: POST
 ```